eduP2P/common/test_suite/README.md

       Note over p1,p2: UDP hole punching failed
 ```

-In this diagram, and all diagrams that follow, the example IP addressses
+In this diagram, and all diagrams that follow, the example IP addresses
 and ports from the previous section are reused.
 Note that in eduP2P,
 each relay server contains a STUN server to discover the STUN endpoints
 of the peers, and these STUN endpoints are exchanged via the control